marionmari/pyGPs/README.md

 requirements
 --------------
-Python 2.6 or 2.7
+- python 2.6 or 2.7
-Scipy and Numpy: two of many open-source packages for scientific computing that use the Python programming language.
+- scipy, numpy, and matplotlib: open-source packages for scientific computing using the Python programming language.

 acknowledgements